Pragmatic-Idealist/bitcoin_sentiment_topic_analysis/README.md

 ![sentiment](sentiment.png)

 The chart above shows the 7 day moving average of sentiment along side with percentage change in BTC price.
-As you can see many times negative movement in sentiment precedes negative percentage change in BTC price.
+As you can see, many times negative movement in sentiment precedes negative percentage change in BTC price.
 The red circles in the chart highlights these instances.
 Although promising, as a standalone tool it may not be robust enough to be utilized as a indicator; however, when combined with fundamental and technical analysis it could be very helpful in making an short-term transcation.

 **Topic Modeling:**

-Utilizing LDA, I was able to generate 5 meaning topics that dynamically on their prevalence changed over time as BTC's price changed.
+Utilizing LDA, I was able to generate 5 meaning topics that collectively change in composition overtime alongside BTC Price.

 | Topic Name           | Words                                   | Notes                         |